Short Form Video

 Best use

-Run it as a repeatable system: define 2 to 4 content pillars, open with a direct hook, frame for mobile viewing, and route traffic to a focused landing page rather than a general homepage.[1][2]
+Define two to four content pillars, open with a direct hook, frame for mobile viewing, and send traffic to a focused landing page instead of a general homepage.[1][2]

 Decision rule